SaimM95/Bouncing_Balls/README.md

-The Balls.py is an unstable version of an animation that has balls bouncing around the screen and off each other.
+Balls.py is a program that simulates an animation of balls bouncing around the window and off of each other using graphics.py.
+(The collisions are somewhat unstable, any help is welcomed)